AdamGetbags/dataframeToSQL/README.md

 # dataframeToSQL
-How To Create SQL Database From Pandas DataFrame
+How To Create SQLite3 Database From Pandas DataFrame